ctrueden/stepml/README.md

 | uv run sync-favorites      | Sync StepMania favorites lists         |
 | uv run analyze-performance | Analyze performance-enriched dataset   |

-For further technical details, see documentation in the `doc` directory.
+For technical details, see documentation in the `doc` directory.

+## License

+All copyright disclaimed; see UNLICENSE.

+## Support

+This is a personal project I created to scratch my own itch.
+If you need help with it, your first line of attack should be feeding the codebase into an LLM and asking it for clarification.

+If you are still stuck after doing that, you are welcome to file an issue and I'll try to help.
+PRs are also welcome, although for big changes you might be better off forking.